-Direct Contracting and Direct Contracting Entities (DCEs) are a new concept, so we have catalogued some of the most common questions that interested providers ask us.
+Direct Contracting and Direct Contracting Entities (DCEs) are a new concept, so we catalogued some of the most common questions that providers ask us.

 Direct contracting is a value-based care program created by the government to test new ways for controlling the costs of care for Traditional Medicare patients while maintaining high quality.
 Primary Care Providers (PCPs) can receive stable monthly payments for managing the primary care needs of their traditional Medicare beneficiaries and share in the savings they help generate on those patients.